Qiu-Group/EXPH/README.md

 3. Exciton-Phonon Matrix (*new!*)

-4. tr-Boltzmann Equation (coming soon!)
+4. rt-Boltzmann Equation (coming soon!)

 **Other Properties**: